Alanaktion/phproject/install.md

     * Apache .htaccess file and nginx sample configuration included
     * Caddy, H2O, Lighttpd and IIS should all work, but will require custom configuration

+You can also [run Phproject in a Docker container](/install/docker.html) to make the environment setup easier.

 ## Installation